 - The case number for the retrieval request

 - Evidence that proves the transaction is valid, for example:

 Important: Send your notification letter, case number, and evidence in a single response.
 If you send multiple responses, the issuing bank uses only the first response to fulfil the request.

 - Be clear and legible

-- Include the retrieval case number on each page
+- Include the case number for the retrieval request on each page

 Let us know if this answered your question.
 If not, please let us know why!